wzwvv/MVCNet/README.md

 🔗 https://pan.baidu.com/s/19osNsaDnNliQTXxiK3ncOA  (提取码: pdtg)
 ```

-Other datasets can be downloaded from [the Mother Of All BCI Benchmarks (MOABB)](https://moabb.neurotechx.com)
+All datasets can be downloaded from [the Mother Of All BCI Benchmarks (MOABB)](https://moabb.neurotechx.com)

 ---